EFSC Grading Policies

 Instructors who award a grade of “I” must submit an Incomplete Grade Form (IGF) and provide a copy of the form to the student and department chair.
 The instructor must document on the IGF the work already completed during the term, as well as outstanding requirements.

 Course work must be completed by the student by the last class day of the following major term.
 Major terms are spring and fall; summer is excluded.

 • A grade of “I” cannot be assigned to a course if the student drops or withdraws from the course.

 • A grade of “I” does not satisfy the prerequisite need of subsequent courses.

 • Student will not re-register for the course but must make arrangements with the instructor to complete coursework for the removal of the “I”.
-The coursework must be completed prior to the last class day in the next major term, the "I" will convert to a final grade of "F." If student wishes to retake the course, student MUST re-register and pay for the course, and then request grade forgiveness.
+If work is not completed prior to the last class day in the next major term, the "I" will convert to a final grade of "F." If student wishes to retake the course, student MUST re-register and pay for the course, and then request grade forgiveness.

 • To process the grade change, the instructor will submit a Grade Change Form through appropriate channels prior to the last class day of the next major term (spring and fall).